 Off-the-shelf software doesn’t fit everyone’s processes.
-And waiting for vendor updates means people turn to work arounds which causes inefficiencies.
+And waiting for vendor updates means people turn to workarounds which cause inefficiencies.
 In the past, the alternative was custom development, which takes time and can waste resource.

 Now, there is no need for councils to build or buy common processes over and over again.
 Instead, users can download any working app from the AppShare and flexibly tailor them meet their exact needs.
 And the control stays within your teams.
 They can make future updates to match with changing user and community needs.

 There are no silver bullets, and we know low-code is not the only solution out there.
-But, for our purposes, and context, with a very small team, with limited budget the ability to share apps with other people, the ability to learn from others in the community, it (low-code) is invaluable for us.
+But, for our purposes and context, with a very small team and with limited budget, the ability to share apps with other people, the ability to learn from others in the community, it (low-code) is invaluable for us.

-– Kate Hurr, Digital and Innovation Manager at Cumbria County Council
+– Digital and Innovation Manager at Cumbria County Council

 Learn and share from others

 Our community is delivering tangible low-code for local government results.
 We have over 1,000 active members, and a busy forum where our experts and local council peers share answers.

 Local government has its own sharing space too and we run bi-weekly “Ask the expert” sessions which are open to any user to ask for help.